Rajkumar2717/Rajkumar2717/README.md

-# Hi there! 👋 I'm Raj Kumar
+# Hi, I'm Raj Kumar 👋

-## About Me
+## Aspiring Data Analyst | Python, SQL, Power BI, Machine Learning Enthusiast

-"I am an aspiring Data Analyst with a passion for solving problems using data.
-With expertise in Python, SQL, Power BI, and advanced analytical tools, I strive to transform complex data into actionable insights that drive strategic decision-making and foster business growth.
+**I am an aspiring Data Analyst with a passion for solving problems using data.
+With expertise in Python, SQL, Power BI, and advanced analytical tools, I strive to transform complex data into actionable insights that drive strategic decision-making and foster business growth.**

-I am currently looking for a Data Analyst role and am also learning Machine Learning to expand my skill set and stay ahead in the field."
+**I am currently looking for a Data Analyst role and am also learning Machine Learning to expand my skill set and stay ahead in the field.**

+---

 - 🌱 I’m learning: Advanced Python for Data Analysis and Machine Learning.